pyeventsourcing/eventsourcing/docs/topics/process.rst

         return order.id

-The application processes are defined with policies that respond to domain events by executing commands.
+The processes are defined with policies that respond to domain events by executing commands.
 In the code below, the Reservations process responds to new orders by creating a reservation.
 The Orders process responds to new reservations by setting the order as reserved.
 The Payments process responds to orders being reserved by making a payment.
-And the Orders process also responds to new payments by setting the order as paid.
+The Orders process also responds to new payments by setting the order as paid.

 ..
 Todo: Have a simpler example that just uses one process,
 .. instantiated without subclasses.
 Then defined these processes